 Ohio Transfer To Degree Guarantee

-Ohio Articulation Number (OAN): When a course at an Ohio public institution of higher education is approved by a statewide faculty panel for a particular assurance guide, it is assigned an Ohio Articulation Number (OAN).
-These discipline-specific courses or course sequences meet established learning outcome standards.
+Ohio Articulation Number (OAN): When a course at an Ohio public institution of higher education is approved by a statewide faculty panel for a particular Transfer Assurance Guide (TAG), it is assigned an OAN.
+These discipline-specific courses or course sequences meet state established learning outcome standards.
 This common statewide OAN is assigned to each approved course in addition to its unique institutional course number or designation.
 This signifies, in part, that the course is guaranteed to apply as an equivalent course or courses bearing the same OAN offered at other Ohio public institutions of higher education.
-Students are assured of these courses' equivalency at any Ohio public institution of higher education that has the same OAN approval for the same time period during which the student took the course at another Ohio public institution of higher education.
+Students are assured of these courses' equivalency at any Ohio public institution of higher education that has the same OAN approval for the time period during which the student took the course at another Ohio public institution of higher education.
 Assurance applies not only to the equivalency of the course, but to its application to the degree objective.
-Courses within the Ohio Transfer Module (OTM) may also be part of a Transfer Assurance Guide (TAG).
-In this case, the course has both an OTM OAN (beginning with "TM") and a TAG OAN (beginning with "O")
+Courses within the Ohio Transfer 36 may also be part of a TAG.
+In this case, the course has both an Ohio Transfer 36 OAN (beginning with "TM") and a TAG OAN (beginning with "O")

 One Year Option (OYO): The OYO builds upon Ohio’s existing articulation and transfer processes to help students achieve strong post-secondary foundations and futures.
 The OYO allows students who have earned specified credentials from an Ohio technical center in a 600+ clock-hour pathway approved by the Chancellor of the Ohio Department of Higher Education to receive up to 30 college-level technical credit hours.
 The 30 semester credit hours are awarded as a block of credit rather than as credit for specific courses.
 The credit is awarded toward an Associate of Technical Studies degree after successfully enrolling at Tri-C or another Ohio public college or university.
 Learn more about the OYO.

 Transfer Assurance Guides (TAGs): TAG courses are lower division courses that are part of an academic major.
-Students who intend to transfer to a state four-year institution to pursue a bachelor's degree after completing a Tri-C associate degree should choose appropriate Tri-C approved TAG courses for their intended bachelor's degree program.
-For course selection assistance, see a Tri-C counselor.
+Students who intend to transfer to an Ohio public four-year institution to pursue a bachelor's degree after completing a Tri-C associate degree should choose appropriate TAG approved courses for their intended bachelor's degree program.
+For course selection assistance, see a Tri-C Counselor.
 Learn more about TAG courses from the Ohio Department of Higher Education.
-Learn more about Tri-C's approved TAG courses.
+Learn more about Tri-C's TAG approved courses.

 Conditions for Transfer Admission